orchestron-orchestrator/sorespo/README.md

 # SORESPO

-The **SOmewhat REalistic Service Provider Ooohh** (SORESPO) network is a rather realistic looking Service Provider network.
-This repository contains a network automation system implementation POC based on [Orchestron](https://github.com/orchestron-orchestrator/orchestron).
+The **SOmewhat REalistic Service Provider Orchestration** (SORESPO) network is a rather realistic looking Service Provider network.
+This repository contains a network automation system based on [Orchestron](https://github.com/orchestron-orchestrator/orchestron).

 ## Introduction
 While SORESPO and Orchestron are closely related, they are two distinct